danioche/ChachiChess/readme.md

 ## License

-[Specify your license here, e.g., MIT]
+All rights to @danioche

 # TODOs, ideas and much more

 Currently working on:

-- Castling movements
-- Capture movements
-- Checking
-- Initial version of chat and play against bot
+- Initial version of chat
+- Engine integrated at backend level, pending to integrate with FE/UI

+List of known bugs to work on:

+- Flip board should be checked for checks and for Queen and King position, it is wrong!!
+- Sometimes random allowed movements outside the board.
+Nice :D

 List of things that I will love to add:

+- Play against bot
 - Multi-language support
 - Conversations during the game with teachers and avatars
 - Interactivity online and offline